Filming at Home

 Our Top Tips

-More of you are now filming at home due to movement restrictions caused by the Coronavirus, and are producing your own video content for your businesses.
+More of you are now creating video at home due to movement restrictions caused by the Coronavirus, and are producing your own video content for your businesses.
 Some of you are doing this for the first time and that can be a bit daunting, but there are loads of resources out there to help.
-If you tackle it as a fun task rather than worry about grappling with settings then hopefully you’ll be able to enjoy the experience.
+If you tackle it as a fun task rather than worry about grappling with settings then hopefully you’ll be able to enjoy the experience of making video at home.

-This blog post isn’t designed to replace the more in depth ones out there on filming with a smartphone or home filming, instead we’re sharing some hopefully helpful titbits of knowledge from our team.
+This blog post isn’t designed to replace the more in depth ones out there on filming with a smartphone or creating great-looking video at home, instead we’re sharing some hopefully helpful titbits of knowledge from our team.
 While we’re used to setting up with expensive equipment that gives us full control, you can do a remarkable job with that phone thing in your pocket 🙂

-Here are a few things to think about that could make a big difference.
+Here are a few things to think about that could make a big difference when creating video at home.

 - First and foremost, make a plan!
 Make sure you know exactly what you’re going to say and do as this will increase your confidence which not only helps you to get it right but it also shows on camera.